 Competitor Analysis

-The sleep supervision industry is booming, and there are many related competitive software, and the mainstream software crisis in the industry is represented by competitors.金正哲
+The sleep supervision industry is booming, and there are many related competitive software, and the mainstream software crisis in the industry is represented by competitors.
+Table 2-2 SleepTown, Digital Wellbeing competitor analysis table

 Comparative analysis

 As the main competitors, sleep supervision apps such as SleepTown and DigitalWellbeing have certain homogeneity problems with SleepOnTime's platform design and main business in terms of sleep duration recording and forced locking, and the competition is fierce.